wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

   e["Solver"]["Use Simulated Annealing"] = True
   e["Solver"]["Simulated Annealing Decay Factor"] = 0.95
   e["Solver"]["Simulated Annealing Initial Variance"] = 1
-  e["Solver"]["Diagonal Covariance"] = True

   e["Solver"]["Termination Criteria"]["Max Generations"] = 250

 Here, we choose to make use of Simulated Annealing, which will introduce greater stochasticity in sampling during the first generations - if its :code:`"Initial Variance"` is greater than the initial covariance estimates.
-The parameter :code:`"Diagonal Covariance"` tells *HSAEM* to model the different latent variable dimensions as independent from each other.
 Also, we choose to run the optimization for 250 generations.

 **Variables and Distributions:**
 As *HierarchicalReference* is a *Bayesian* problem, we need to define priors for all variables, although